Capital Equipment Asset Management Procedures

 The following are property management standards for capital equipment assets acquired with University or sponsored funds.

 - Capital equipment asset records at the University of Minnesota (UM) will include the following:

 - A description of the item

-- The manufacturer's serial number, model number and UM asset tag number
+- The manufacturer's serial number, model number and capital equipment asset tag number

-- "Owner" with whom title is vested, usually the UM or a Federal agency
+- "Owner" with whom title is vested, usually UM or a Federal agency

 - Item acquisition date and its cost

 - Information for determining the calculation of Federal participation in cost of item

 - Location and condition of equipment and date the information was last reported